largest lake in india

 Sursagar Lake, located in Gujarat, is the smallest lake in India, with a surface area of approximately 0.02 square kilometers.

-Which Indian city is known as the City of lakes in India?
+Which is the largest salt lake in India?